jwtly10/litlua/README.md

 LitLua is a literate programming tool inspired by Emacs designed to support better formating of lua based configuration.
 It enables you to write and maintain well-documented Lua configurations by transforming literate Markdown docs into executable Lua code.

+🚨 This is a work in progress, and not truly ready to handle all your configuration needs yet!

 ## Features

 - 📝 **Markdown-Based**: Write your configurations in familiar Markdown format